knitcodemonkey/presentation-proposals/accessibility-the_sprint-filler_way.md

 ### Design affects code affects accessibility

 Using the button vs div example, I talk about why using inherently accessible HTML is almost always the better option.
-I also talk about how designing complex interactions, such as a multiselect dropdown, can have difficult, and disasterous effects on the level of accessibility that component can support.
+I also talk about how designing complex interactions, such as a multi-select dropdown, can have difficult, and disastrous effects on the level of accessibility that component can support.

 ## Pitch: